dlresende/extreme-carpaccio/clients/java/java-httpserver/README.md

 ## Run
 You don't need any application server.
 No Tomcat, no WAR to deploy.
 The server is embedded.

-- `mvn exec:java -Dexec.mainClass="xcarpaccio.MyHttpServer"`
+- `PORT=9000 java -jar target/extreme-carpaccio-java-httpserver-1.0-SNAPSHOT-jar-with-dependencies.jar`

-The server listens on port 9000: [http://localhost:9000/ping](http://localhost:9000/ping)
+In the example above the server listens on port 9000: [http://localhost:9000/ping](http://localhost:9000/ping)

 You can also launch the server with your IDE.
 You just have to launch `MyHttpServer` class.
 It has a `main` method.